zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/user-groups/creating-and-managing-user-groups.md

 ## Configuring User Group Permissions

-User Groups are often created so the group's Users can take certain actions, whether across the system or in a specific Site.
+User Group Users might need to take certain actions, whether across the system or in a specific Site.
 Whichever scope a User Group needs to act at, it's done by assigning the needed permissions for the action to a Role, and then assigning that Role to the User Group.
 Once given a properly scoped Role with permissions assigned, the User Group's Users can get to work.

 To give User Groups permissions at the portal-wide scope, you'll need a Regular Role.